On Hypothesis Transfer Learning of Functional Linear Models: Experiments

 In this section, we demonstrate an application of the proposed algorithms in the financial market.
-The goal of portfolio management is to predict the future stock return, and thus investors can rebalance their portfolios.
-Some investors may be interested in predicting the future stock returns in a specific sector, and transfer learning can borrow market information from other sectors to improve the prediction of the interest one.
+The goal of portfolio management is to balance future stock returns and risk, and thus, investors can rebalance their portfolios according to their goals.
+Some investors may be interested in predicting the future stock returns in a specific sector, and transfer learning can borrow market information from other sectors to improve the prediction of interest.

-In this stock data application, for two given adjacent months, we focus on utilizing the Monthly Cumulative Return (MCR) of the early month to predict the Monthly Return (MR) of the later month and improving the prediction accuracy on a certain sector by transferring market information from other sectors.
+In this stock data application, for two given adjacent months, we focus on utilizing the Monthly Cumulative Return (MCR) of the first month to predict the Monthly Return (MR) of the subsequent month and improving the prediction accuracy on a certain sector by transferring market information from other sectors.
 Specifically, suppose for a specific stock, the daily price for the first month is $\{s^{1}(t_0),s^{1}(t_1),\cdots,s^{1}(t_m)\}$ and for the second month is $\{s^{2}(t_0),s^{2}(t_1),\cdots,s^{2}(t_m)\}$, then the predictors and responses are expressed as

-The stock price data are collected from Yahoo Finance (\href{https://finance.yahoo.com/}{https://finance.yahoo.com/}) and we force on the stocks whose corresponding companies have a market cap over $20$ Billion.
-We divide the sectors based on the division criteria on Nasdaq (\href{https://www.nasdaq.com/market-activity/stocks/screener}{https://www.nasdaq.com/market-activity/stocks/screener}).
-After preprocessing, the dataset consists of total $11$ sectors, i.e. Basic Industries (BI), Capital Goods (CG), Consumer Durable (CD), Consumer Non-Durable (CND), Consumer Services (CS), Energy (E), Finance (Fin), Health Care (HC), Public Utility (PU), Technology (Tech), and Transportation (Trans), with the number of stocks in each sector as $60,58,31,30,104,55,70,68,46,103,41$.
-The time period of the stocks' price is 05/01/2021 to 09/30/2021.
+The stock price data are collected from \href{https://finance.yahoo.com/}{Yahoo Finance}, and we focus on stocks whose corresponding companies have a market cap of over $20$ billion.
+We divide the sectors based on the division criteria on \href{https://www.nasdaq.com/market-activity/stocks/screener}{Nasdaq}.
+The raw data obtained from websites is processed to match the format in (\ref{eqn: real data formulation}).

+After pre-processing, the dataset consists of total $11$ sectors: Basic Industries (BI), Capital Goods (CG), Consumer Durable (CD), Consumer Non-Durable (CND), Consumer Services (CS), Energy (E), Finance (Fin), Health Care (HC), Public Utility (PU), Technology (Tech), and Transportation (Trans), with the number of stocks in each sector as $60,58,31,30,104,55,70,68,46,103,41$.
+The period of the stock price is 05/01/2021 to 09/30/2021.